What is Adjusted Gross Income (AGI)?

 How to calculate Adjusted Gross Income (AGI)?

 The AGI calculation is relatively straightforward.
-Using income tax calculator, simply add all forms of income together, and subtract any tax deductions from that amount.
+Using the income tax calculator, simply add all forms of income together, and subtract any tax deductions from that amount.
 Depending on your tax situation, your AGI can even be zero or negative.

 There are some restrictions on specific AGI deductions to note when using our gross income calculator: